rlnt/idea-relentless-colors/README.md

 A lot of good themes can be found [here][color themes].
 Just pick your preferred one but keep in mind that **Relentless-Colors** is recommended to be used with a dark theme.

-My personal recommendation is the *Material Darker Contrast* theme which is a part of [Material Theme UI Lite][material theme].
+My personal recommendation is the [*Visual Studio Code Dark Plus*][theme] theme.

 The color scheme also comes with a recommended font.
-[Fira Code] is the perfect coding font with its awesome font ligatures.
+[JetBrains Mono] is the perfect coding font with its awesome font ligatures.
 You should install it before you install the scheme.

 ## **🔧 Installation**